aaps/MCmotions/README.md

 #ToDo:
 1
+* making sure mctricky has block shapes in it

+* making a texture start

+* some refactoring, makeing a chunk class or something

+* fixing the unknown blocks that are most likely a meta info offset problem

+* option not to remove all neighbor blocks for example in case of fences, or cobwebs

+* add negative stair corners.

+* add option for more agressive neighbor face removal

+* a beginning of a blender exporter to a blockmodel[faces[points]] format called MCsimple.

+* all of this in a branch so my work will not scare new downloaders

+* see that the minecraftimport users will have tome usefull text messages avalable like current version and a github release, etc

+2

+sync with theduckcow on how to replace my very basic mob/entity models to something more fancy like used in mob spawner in mcprep.

-* more block shapes for map import
+more block shapes for map import

-* a option for proxy to only record chunks once, to speed up recording
+a option for proxy to only record chunks once, to speed up recording

-* a option for the proxy to relay those recorded chunks to client for huge bandwith save
+a option for the proxy to relay those recorded chunks to client for huge bandwith save

 adding cams that where imported by proxy commands

-2
 importing block changes via blender masks and makeing that mask visible on keyframes (hope that works)

 block textures